Is it because of Mozart that I am thinking thusly?

 I enjoy such projects and find them rewarding, despite the effort involved.
 And, it is my credo that such materials should be disseminated as widely as possible among parties to whom they would not, presumably, be of no interest or relevance.
 But, I have experienced such lack of appreciation and inconsiderateness in the past.
 From persons who have made inquiries of me and requests for information and materials related to scholarly or genealogical research.
 I always go all out to respond and share what I have.
 It is incredible how often people don’t even bother to acknowledge receipt or say thanks.

-Attached as s downloadable Word document is a genealogical report about my Swift ancestors, beginning with the original Swift immigrant from England, William Swift, who emigrated from Bermondsey, Surrey, England.
+Posted below as a downloadable Word document is a genealogical report about my Swift ancestors, beginning with the original Swift immigrant from England, William Swift, who emigrated from Bermondsey, Surrey, England.
 He emigrated in 1634 and first lived in Watertown, Mass.
 He moved to Sandwich Mass. in 1639.

 The report focuses on my descent from William through his daughter Hester (Swift) Gibbs (circa 1668-1736), the wife of Lt.
 John Gibbs.
 Her descendants included my maternal grandfather.